OUR TEAM

 Anne Wadian

-Anne Wadian, brings more than 25 years of experience across the nonprofit and public sectors.
-Known for her creative vision and exceptional organizational skills, Anne has successfully led a $1.4 million annual campaign, cultivating meaningful relationships with community leaders, donors, and volunteers.
-Her strategic approach and dedication to mission-driven work have made her a trusted force in building lasting community support.
+Anne Wadian brings more than 25 years of experience across the nonprofit and public sectors.
+Known for her creative vision and exceptional organizational skills, she has successfully led a $1.4 million annual campaign while cultivating meaningful relationships with community leaders, donors, and volunteers.

 JOIN US